Adaptive Expectations and Commodity Risk Premia

 48 Pages Posted: 28 May 2016 Last revised: 9 Mar 2018

 Date Written: March 5, 2018

-We investigate the dynamics of the ex-ante risk premia for different commodities and maturities through the lens of a model of adaptive learning in which expected future spot prices are revised based on past prediction errors and changes in aggregate economic growth.
-The main results show that time-varying risk premia are predominantly driven by market activity and financial risks.
-More generally, we provide evidence of heterogeneity in the dynamics of factor loadings, both across commodities and time horizons.
-Finally, we show that the expectations generated by adaptive learning are consistent with the cross-sectional average of Bloomberg professional analysts' forecasts.
+We investigate the determinants of the commodity (ex-ante) risk premia for different maturities through the lens of a model of adaptive learning in which expected future spot prices are revised based on past prediction errors and changes in economic fundamentals.
+The main results show that risk premia are highly time varying and their dynamics is predominantly driven by hedging pressure and time-series momentum, conditional on a set of common predictors.
+Cumulative impulse-response functions from a panel VAR model show that these effects are persistent and not short-lived.
+Further, we provide evidence that the ex-ante spot premia is positively (negatively) correlated with the variance (skewness) of past realized returns, consistent with existing theoretical evidence.
+Finally, we show that adaptive expectations are broadly consistent with the cross-sectional average of a subset of Bloomberg professional analysts' forecasts.

-Keywords: Commodity Markets, Adaptive Expectations, Risk Premia, Empirical Asset Pricing, Survey Forecasts
+Keywords: Commodity Markets, Adaptive Expectations, Empirical Asset Pricing, Hedging Pressure, Time-Series Momentum

 JEL Classification: G12, G17, E44, C58